crytic/building-secure-contracts/not-so-smart-contracts/algorand/access_controls/README.md

 # Access Controls

-Lack of appropriate checks for application calls of type UpdateApplication and DeleteApplication allows attackers to update application’s code or delete an application entirely.
+Inadequate checks for application calls of type UpdateApplication and DeleteApplication can allow attackers to alter an application's code or delete it entirely.

 ## Description

-When an application call is successful, additional operations are executed based on the OnComplete field.
-If the OnComplete field is set to UpdateApplication the approval and clear programs of the application are replaced with the programs specified in the transaction.
-Similarly, if the OnComplete field is set to DeleteApplication, application parameters are deleted.
-This allows attackers to update or delete the application if proper access controls are not enforced in the application.
+When an application call is successful, further operations are carried out based on the OnComplete field.
+If the OnComplete field is set to UpdateApplication, the approval and clear programs of the application get replaced with the programs specified in the transaction.
+Likewise, if the OnComplete field is set to DeleteApplication, the application parameters get deleted.
+This can let attackers update or delete the application if proper access controls are not in place.

 ## Exploit Scenarios

-A stateful contract serves as a liquidity pool for a pair of tokens.
-Users can deposit the tokens to get the liquidity tokens and can get back their funds with rewards through a burn operation.
-The contract does not enforce restrictions for UpdateApplication type application calls.
-Attacker updates the approval program with a malicious program that transfers all assets in the pool to the attacker's address.
+A stateful contract functions as a liquidity pool for two tokens.
+Users can deposit these tokens to acquire liquidity tokens and can retrieve their funds along with rewards via a burn operation.
+The contract, however, does not enforce any restrictions for UpdateApplication type application calls.
+An attacker can update the approval program with a malicious program that transfers all the assets in the pool to their address.

 ## Recommendations

-- Set proper access controls and apply various checks before approving applications calls of type UpdateApplication and DeleteApplication.
+- Implement appropriate access controls and conduct various checks before approving application calls of type UpdateApplication and DeleteApplication.

-- Use [Tealer](https://github.com/crytic/tealer) to detect this issue.
+- Utilize [Tealer](https://github.com/crytic/tealer) to identify this issue.